 Natural language processing (NLP), collocation extraction, and point mutual information (PMI) are also used to help AI become a valuable tool for language learning.
 NLP allows machines to read and understand human language; collocation extraction can be used to retrieve information, classify documents, and solve language generation problems; and PMI can measure how much one word tells about another.

 When it comes to implementing artificial intelligence in language acquisition, Intellias knows how to do it right.
-Together with Alphary, we created a set of smart Android, iOS, and web applications that help students learn English vocabulary.
+Together with Alphary, we created a set of smart Android, iOS, and an NLP learning app that help students acquire English vocabulary.
 These applications use the Oxford suite of Learner’s Dictionaries and an integrated AI named FeeBu (Feedback Butterfly) to mimic the behavior of a human English tutor who gives automated, intelligent feedback.

 The app accesses a huge corpus of authentic English texts to provide contextualized vocabulary practice.
 FeeBu uses four basic criteria to evaluate learner success in language acquisition: grammar, spelling, meaning, and word choice.